googleworkspace/google-chat-samples/python/basic-bot/README.md

 ## Interact with the bot

-Either add and @-mention the bot in a room or in a direct mention to engage with the bot.
+Either add and @mention the bot in a room or in a direct mention to engage with the bot.

 When added to a room or messaged, the bot will respond with a simple reply.